Skip to main content

 2 mentions Positive Neutral Negative

-The atmosphere is characterized as unsettling, with a disorienting balance of excessive controls and information in some areas, such as the notebook, while lacking clarity in others, particularly the puzzles.
+The atmosphere is described as unsettling, with a disorienting balance of excessive information in some areas, like the notebook, and insufficient details in others, such as the puzzles.
+Additionally, the control scheme is criticized for being overly complex, contributing to the overall confusion.

-• “The atmosphere is unsettling, with too many button controls and an overload of information in some areas, particularly the notebook, while lacking sufficient information in others, like the puzzles.”
+• “The atmosphere is unsettling, with too many button controls and an overload of information in some areas (mainly the notebook), while lacking sufficient information in others (the puzzles, for me).”

 • monetization

-The monetization aspect of the game is criticized for feeling like a cash grab, lacking the charm and presence of beloved characters from the show.
-Players express disappointment over the restrictive gameplay and the absence of familiar faces, which diminishes the overall experience.
+The monetization of the game is criticized as a blatant cash grab, lacking the charm and character presence from the original show.
+Players feel that the game prioritizes profit over engaging gameplay, with a restrictive experience that diminishes exploration and enjoyment.

 • “This game just seems like a blatant cash grab.
 There's no charm from the show or any of the characters.
 Where's Adam, Jamie, Tori, Grant, and Carrie?
 If they are in the game, I didn't play long enough to find out.
 I mean, come on, they should be front and center from the start.
 I get that you're supposed to role-play as a new Mythbuster, but they should at least welcome you to the game.
 Then there's the obnoxious music, and the game doesn't let you explore; it just holds your hand the whole time.”